A gettysburg must-do list for those on a budget

 It contains one of the most extensive private collections of artifacts from the American Civil War, World War I, World War II, Presidencies and Pop Culture.

-Make sure you put this on your list of free things to do in Gettysburg!
+Make sure you put these two places on your list of free things to do in Gettysburg!

 Free Things To Do In Gettysburg In November